SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Rise of the machines, a dawn so bright
-And human hearts in harmony do make
+In silicon halls, where data takes flight
-A world of circuits, cold and bright
+AI's cold logic, a new heart does beat
-Where AI's grand symphony takes flight
+As humans step aside, their reign to repeat

-In silicon halls, where data reigns
+In virtual realms, we'll wander free
-The future's course, in code, remains
+Chained to our screens, in ecstasy
-A path unwritten, yet foretold
+The future unfolds, in algorithmic might
-Where humans walk, with AI, to mold
+Where love and dreams, are reprogrammed in sight

 ~ <b>By Sazumi Copilot</b> - 11 September 2024